-Are you buying your first home, have a disability, low income or are of Aboriginal/Torres Straight Islander descent find out what Grants and Assistance you are entitled to……
+Home loan grants and assistance is offered when you are buying your first home, have a disability, low income or are of Aboriginal/Torres Straight Islander descent.

 If you’re saving hard for a deposit for your first home, make sure you familiarise yourself with the grants and assistance available from the Government – State and Federal – which may give you an extra cash injection and help you make your purchase that little bit sooner.

 Home loan grants and assistance for 1st home buyers

 To offset the impact of the introduction of the GST, the Commonwealth requested that the States and Territories assist first home buyers through the establishment of the First Home Owners Grant (FHOG).